Collins-Ruto/restaurant-service/README.md

         // convert unsigned integer to float and yocto to near let token_near = to_near(tokens);
         log!("cost: {}, token near {}", charge, token_near);
-        // if checks to compare the token recieved to the expected charge for the meals if token_near <= 0.00002 {
+        // if checks to compare the token recieved to the expected charge for the meals and give relevant feedback if token_near <= 0.00002 {
             env::log_str("unsuccessful");
             return